 - On-Line Giving: Improve your on-line giving processes

 There are no events, galas, dinner/dances, raffles, golf outings, or silent auctions on the list.
 ARRGG!
 Event fundraising is costly, sucks up staff and volunteer time, and doesn’t lead to repeat donations or loyal donors.
 Your time is best focused on building relationships with major donors and asking, thanking, and reporting.

-JCamp 180 is committed to helping your organization apply best practices to your camp’s governance.
+JCamp 180 is committed to helping your organization apply best practices to your camp’s development efforts.
 We’ve hand-picked the resources below to get you started.
 For our full set of resources on this topic, click the “More Fundraising Resources” button at the bottom of the page to go to the main Knowledge Center page

 .
 You can either further refine your search using keywords or scroll through all the resources.